Feedback Linearisation with State Constraints: Feedback Linearisation

 Similarly to the invertibility issues discussed above, where Assumption~\ref{ass: inverse Gamma g} may fail to hold, preventing the application of FBL, it is also possible, depending on the system structure, that Assumption~\ref{ass: inverse Omega_g} does not hold.
 In such cases, the matrix \(\Omega_g\) becomes non-invertible, thereby preventing state augmentation and constraint capture.

 Even when \(\Omega_g\) or \(\Gamma_{g_I}\) remains theoretically invertible, they may be difficult to invert under finite precision arithmetic computation if their values approach zero, leading to numerical instability.
-However, since both augmentation and FBL only require invertibility of \(\Omega_g\) and \(\Gamma_{g_I}\) along the closed-loop trajectory, it may still be feasible to apply these methods provided that the trajectory avoids regions where these matrices are non-invertibile.
+However, since both augmentation and FBL only require invertibility of \(\Omega_g\) and \(\Gamma_{g_I}\) along the closed-loop trajectory, it may still be feasible to apply these methods provided that the trajectory avoids regions where these matrices are non-invertible.
 If the system approaches a non-invertibility region, increasing \(\beta\) can help mitigate ill-conditioning of \(\Gamma_{g_I}\), as Lemma~\ref{lem: beta makes Gamma_{gI} singular} shows that \(\Gamma_{g_I}\) depends linearly on \(\beta\).
 In cases where the system trajectory passes directly through singular regions, we introduce in Section~\ref{sec: overcoming ill-defined rel deg} a switching strategy that adapts to the system’s \emph{local} relative degree.
+Note that we will consider SISO systems only in Section~\ref{sec: overcoming ill-defined rel deg}.
+If the singularity issue never occurs, our work prior to this section remains valid for MIMO systems, and an asymptotic tracking controller can be synthesised and implemented following Figure~\ref{Fig. feedback controller synthesis flowchart}.

 \ifNJDarticle